neutralinojs/gsoc2024/README.md

 ### 3. NodeNeutralino: a community project to explain Neutralinojs custom backends

 The goal is to create a sample wrapper project to guide developers to use a Node.js backend for a Neutralinojs app with the extension API.
 This project will use Neutralinojs via Node.js child process API and communicate with the Neutralinojs extension API.
+The NodeNeutralino project's goal is to show developers how to create Neutralinojs API bindings for any language.
+Using the NodeNeutralino project idea, developers can create GoNeutralino, RustNeutralino, PyNeutralino, etc. i.e., PyNeutralino exposes `app.window.show()`-like Neutralinojs functions in Python.

 Skills required: Node.js and Neutralinojs